Maxga/Crunchy-Streamer/README.md

 All episode titles and links are stored in Anime-Cache/series-title/seasontitle.pkl - delete that if you want to update

 ## Workflow
+At the beginning, the script will ask for the password you have set to gpg decrypt your password file.

 During the script execution, it will first ask for a series title (e.g. One Piece), it will then search all animes and present you results, from which you have to choose which series to